-- (7) Underpinning Australia's governance of its external relations is a legislative framework which includes the FITSA. - (8) UQ has a responsibility to comply with the FITSA.
+- (6) Underpinning Australia's governance of its external relations is a legislative framework which includes the FITSA. - (7) UQ has a responsibility to comply with the FITSA.
 The FITSA contains offences for non-compliance with the requirements of the scheme.
-These include: - a. undertaking registrable activities while not being registered under the scheme; - b. failing to fulfil responsibilities (e.g. reporting and disclosure obligations) under the scheme; - c. providing false or misleading information or documents in relation to registration; and - d. destroying records in connection with the scheme. - (9) These offences can apply to individuals as well as body corporates.
+These include: - a. undertaking registrable activities while not being registered under the scheme; - b. failing to fulfil responsibilities (e.g. reporting and disclosure obligations) under the scheme; - c. providing false or misleading information or documents in relation to registration; and - d. destroying records in connection with the scheme. - (8) Non-compliance with the FITSA leads to offences that can apply to individuals as well as body corporates.
+The offences can be criminal in nature and may lead to penalties such as fines or imprisonment.